HaeJinLee41/scholarly_bias_study/README.md

-# scholarly_bias_study
+# How and why claims about gender biases in scientometrics and science of science are influenced by inaccurate author name disambiguation and gender prediction?

-Are claims of gender bias in scholarly research metrics influenced by inaccurate name disambiguation  and gender prediction?
+## Link to the arXiv paper and study descriptions/specifications are coming soon!